alexm2198/Gun-Detection-Tensorflow-API/README.md

 5.I trained the algorithm to recognise them with a Total Loss of 1.5.

 6.I adapted the Python Code to detect Guns from the video-stream of my WebCamera connected to the RaspberryPI.

+----ALL THE FILES INCLUDED IN THIS REPOSITORY ARE FOR A DEMONSTRATIVE PURPOSE, THE WHOLE PROCESS OF MAKING IT FUNCTIONALLY IT IS MORE COMPLICATED THAN THIS----